Back to blogSaaS spend

 The bottom line

 Your dashboard's "unused seats" number is the floor of your waste, not the ceiling.
-The ceiling is contracted minus engaged minus AI-replaceable, and in the median mid-market stack that ceiling is multiples of what the floor metric shows.
+The ceiling is contracted minus engaged minus AI-replaceable, and in the median enterprise stack that ceiling is multiples of what the floor metric shows.
 The CFOs who win this cycle are the ones running the second math before procurement brings them their first AI-agent contract.

 Try the free calculator — 15 seconds, no signup.
 Plug in headcount, pick the tools you actually pay for, and see both numbers — the renegotiation ask and the agent replacement number — side by side.
-If the gap is under $25K, the legacy platforms are fine for you.
+If the gap is under $100K, the legacy platforms are fine for you.
 If it's larger, you have a renewal calendar problem worth solving this quarter.

 Find your savings number in 30 seconds.